-The MRP for 2021/2022 has been calculated in accordance with the amended MRP policy that was approved by full Council in December 2021, using the following method:
+The MRP for 2022/2023 has been calculated in accordance with the MRP policy that was approved by full Council in March 2022, using the following method:

 - Supported Borrowing MRP is calculated on an annuity basis over 50 years. - Unsupported Borrowing The calculation looks at the average asset life for all unsupported borrowing in each year and applies the annuity calculation to the total unsupported borrowing capital expenditure for that year. - Finance Leases The MRP for finance leases is equal to the principal element of the rental payable each year.